Community Recycling and Greenwaste Centres

 - Identifiable hazardous waste (up to 30 litres or 30 kg).
 Please note: Conditions apply.
 These can be found at the bottom of this page.

 - Greenwaste (fees apply - see below).
 Greenwaste stem diameter must be no thicker than 100mm and the length no longer than three metres.
-Please note: Eftpos payments only, no cash transactions until further notice.
+Please note: Eftpos payments only.

 Items NOT accepted